WHAT’S BLOOMING AT THE VICARAGE 7-10-24

 The Many Threads At the Vicarage

 I had this thought when I started “Notes From the Vicarage” that somehow we as a family were going to come to this year with all its craziness, all its transition, all its busyness and hullabaloo and still somehow we were going to be able to lay down all of that in an orderly and succinct fashion.
 I pictured our story at the Vicarage laying down in nice neat lines or perhaps even a beautifully woven tapestry, the design of which would be easily discernible by even the untrained eye.
-I saw it like this…
+It hasn’t worked out like that at all

 I am always talking to Pastor Dan (my lead pastor) about the prophetic threads flowing through our church.
 I somehow thought that “Notes From the Vicarage” would help me to see the order in the chaos of all the threads.
 I do believe it will still do that for me.
 Right now, though, all it is doing is showing me more threads. those threads have always been there, I just wasn’t seeing them before I started writing.